Mercedes unveils crazy Avatar-inspired concept car

 Sponsored Links

 The Mercedes-Benz AVTR (advance vision transportation) is inspired by Avatar.
 Even the name is a nod towards the movie.
 The show car is an EV and can drive forwards and sideways.
-The vehicles is a rolling light show with displays that spread out beyond the dash. the vehicle has no doors and is supposed to get the driver closer to nature.
+The vehicles is a rolling light show with displays that spread out beyond the dash.
+The vehicle has no doors and is supposed to get the driver closer to nature.

+The vehicle uses biometrics sensors to better bond with the driver.
+There's no steering wheel.
+You just become one with the car.
+Sort of creepy.
+But it's a concept car so it's unlikely your next S Class will want to merge with you so you can drive to work.

-Interacting with the car is different from anything else.
+Interacting with the car's infotainment system is also different from anything else.
 While driving, the driver lifts their hand and the interface appears on their body.
-The interface then follows your hand as your making selections.
+The interface then follows your hand as you're making selections.
 The vehicle also has a bunch of gesture controls that are supposed to be more natural and don't require the driver to learn new hand signals.

+One of the weirdest looking "features" is the on the rear hatch that has these 33 circular hatches that open and close.
+There communicate with the driver and outside world.
+More likely it's just a fun thing to add to a concept car.

 During the event, Mercedes spoke at length about the car is almost a living thing and an extension of a person and nature.
 It's really a lot of hyperbole, but it doesn't take away from the design which is completely bonkers but also stunning.